 She needed to know irrevocably that I believed in her and in the truth!
 We stood together, and with many prayers and God’s help we preserved through this time!
-I not only had strength for myself, but also was able to pour into my daughter the love that Jesus Christ had poured into me.
+I not only had to have strength for myself but also was able to pour into my daughter the love that Jesus Christ had poured into me.
 It was beautiful, and today I can look at how she now pours that strength and love out to others as well.

-2 Corinthians 12:10 says for when I am weak, then I am strong.
-It was in weakness I was able to access the strength that Jesus Christ provides.
+2 Corinthians 12:10 says “for when I am weak, then I am strong” It was in weakness I was able to access the strength that Jesus Christ provides.
 He is our strength if we will reach out and receive all He has for us.

 I was never weak or powerless just as I was not responsible for the death of my sister.
-The truth then, the truth when my daughter needed me and the truth now is simple: I am courageous, a tower of strength and a child of the most high God.
+The truth then, the truth when my daughter needed me and the truth now is simple: I am courageous, a tower of strength and a child of the highest God.
 I am all He says I am!

 The good news is that no matter what the enemy whispers in your ear, the truth is you are also strong, courageous and a child of the Most High.
 You are a force to reckon with!

 Courageous one, if you have grown weary in a difficult season of your life, it’s time to receive God’s grace to strengthen you.
 It’s easy.
-Simply repeat the prayer below, have faith and trust God’s word will never condemn or harm you in anyway.
+Simply repeat the prayer below, have faith and trust God’s word will never condemn or harm you in any way.
 Say out loud the following:

 Father God, I thank you that you are the King of Kings and Lord of Lords.
-I recognize I have come into agreement with lies.
+I recognize I have come to agreement with lies.
 I take responsibility for believing that ______________ (fill in the blank).
 When I believed the lie, I felt _______________ (fill in the blank).
 I repent for entertaining negative thoughts and renounce the lie.
 Father God, I ask you to replace the lie with your truth.
 I thank you for your forgiveness and for your unfailing love.
 In the mighty name of Jesus Christ and by the power of the Holy Spirit, I break any agreements I made with the enemy and ask for a fresh revelation of my identity in Christ.
 Amen.